Meet the Team

 Graduate Student

-Megan is a third-year doctoral student in the clinical psychology program at Xavier University.
+Megan is a fourth-year doctoral student in the clinical psychology program at Xavier University.
 Megan received her B.A. in psychology from Case Western Reserve University in 2017.
 Prior to coming to Xavier, Megan worked as a high school math teacher in Cleveland, Ohio.
 Megan's primary research interest is personality assessment.
 Clinically, she is interested in working with adolescents and young adults.

-Pooja Heragu, B.A.
+Pooja Heragu, M.A.

 Graduate Student

-Pooja is a second-year doctoral student in the clinical psychology program at Xavier University.
+Pooja is a third-year doctoral student in the clinical psychology program at Xavier University.
 Pooja received her B.A. in psychology from the University of California, Berkeley in 2021.
 Her research interests include investigating racial disparities in assessment and mental health outcomes.
 Pooja hopes to work as a clinical health psychologist in the future.

 Harrison Grisez